DS-100/textbook/notebooks/ch12/linear_projection.md

 ## Finishing up the Case Study

-Let's return to our case study and apply what we've learned, and explain to our client why our solution is sound.
+Let's return to our case study and apply what we've learned, and explain why our solution is sound

 $$
 \vec{y} = \begin{bmatrix} 2 \\ 1 \\ -2  \end{bmatrix} \qquad X = \begin{bmatrix} 1 & 3 \\ 1 & 0 \\ 1 & -1 \end{bmatrix}